otacke/h5pxapikatchu/readme.txt

 2. You cannot only view the stored data, but also download them as an CSV file.

 == Changelog ==

+= 0.3.5 =
+- Skip non H5P iframes from xAPI detection.
+  Thanks to Patrick Kellogg for suggesting.
+- Fix storing data if there's a " inside content.
+  Thanks to Dominic Kennell for reporting.

 = 0.3.4 =
 - Add filters to table column.